Floyd-Fish/ST7789-STM32/README.md

 1. Copy the "st7789" dir to your project src path, add it to include path
 2. Include `"st7789.h"` in where you want to use this driver.
+3. Configure parameters in `"st7789.h"` according to your own display panel
-3. In system startup, perform `ST7789_Init();`.
+4. In system startup, perform `ST7789_Init();`.
-4. Run a `ST7789_Test()` to exam this driver.
+5. Run a `ST7789_Test()` to exam this driver.
-5. Don't forget to turn the backlight on
+6. Don't forget to turn the backlight on

 This code has been tested on 240x240 & 170x320 LCD screens.
-You can look into **demo** directory for details.

-> DMA is only useful under huge dataflow conditions, e.g: Clear full screen or draw a bitmap.
+> DMA is only useful when huge block write is performed, e.g: Fill full screen or draw a bitmap.
-> Most MCUs doesn't have a large RAM, so a  framebuffer is "cut" into pieces, e.g: a 240x5 pixel buffer for a 240x240 screen.
+> Most MCUs don't have a large enough RAM, so a framebuffer is "cut" into pieces, e.g: a 240x5 pixel buffer for a 240x240 screen.

 ## SPI Interface

-If you are using **Dupont Line(or jumper wire)**, please notice that your CLK frequency should not exceed 40MHz(may vary), **otherwise data transfer will collapse!**
+If you are using **Dupont Line(or jumper wire)**, please notice that your CLK frequency should not exceed 40MHz (may vary, depends on the length of your wire), **otherwise data transfer will collapse!**
 For higher speed applications, it's recommended to **use PCB** rather than jumper wires.

 In STM32CubeMX/CubeIDE, config the SPI params as follow: